Pageboy/pageboy.github.io/_portfolio/beach-zones-beach-tones.md

   - art
   - golden section
 ---
 The sea pounds the shore, tumbling the stones into pebbles of infinitely varied shapes and sizes.

 The mixture of rock types gives us plenty of grey and pastel hues to choose from in this image of shapes set into a joining of two rectangles formed on the *golden proportion*.

-This piece is available as a print (edition of 5)

-> * Image size: 562mm x 349mm
-> * paper size: 594mm x 420mm (A2)
-> * Hannamuelle German etching 310 gsm

-Also available as a unique 2 panel structure 912mm x 562mm.
+Available as a unique 2 panel structure 912mm x 562mm.
 Hannamuelle German etching paper mounted and varnished.
 Panels are bolted together in the rear.
 See this studio view.

 ![On panels](https://live.staticflickr.com/65535/53226454096_3c8e88c00f_h_d.jpg "On panels")